 The big investors can easily remain invested in that stock for a long period of time say 5-10 years.
-On the other hand, you might need to raise fund in hurry sometimes in order to buy a new home, pay for children’s school, emergency fund etc. An early exit from the stocks in such situation may lead you to book heavy losses.
+On the other hand, you might need to raise funds in hurry sometimes in order to buy a new home, pay for children’s school, emergency fund etc. An early exit from the stocks in such a situation may lead you to book heavy losses.

 2. An expert has diversified portfolio: